dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - *Uses*: -
 - *Is used by*: **course**, **user**

-This module *uses* a module from an external bounded context, the FenixEdu REST API, whose ubiquitous language is a publicly published language to which quizzes-tutor assumes a comformist posture.
+This module *uses* a module from an external Bounded Context, the FenixEdu REST API, whose Ubiquitous Language is a publicly published language to which quizzes-tutor assumes a Comformist posture.
 For more information consult [FenixEdu REST API's SLA](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement).

 ### <span style="color:#0080ff">course</span>